Smart physical models

 There is an increased pressure on both cost efficiency and emission reduction.
-Therefore, heating networks are trying to reduce temperatures while adding more sustainable heat sources.
-This results in highly complex heating networks.
+Therefore, heating systems are trying to reduce temperatures while adding more sustainable heat sources.
+This results in highly complex heating systems.

 Vision of modern networks

-In the meantime, many district energy networks have old or even outdated control systems due to legacy in hard & software with limited or no dynamic optimization.
+In the meantime, many district energy systems have old or even outdated control systems due to legacy in hard & software with limited or no dynamic optimization.